LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 Automatic rendering produces output that’s automatically rendered in a specific format, using specific elements of the article’s content.

-When you use “rich format” automatic rendering, the output includes rich elements, such as images and links.
+When you use “rich format” automatic rendering, the output includes rich elements, namely, images and links.
 The output looks like this:

 <img style="width:500px" src="img/ConvoBuilder/knowledge_ai_rich.png">